triflicacid/remote-submersible/README.md

 ## Folder Layout

-Source code is located under `code/`.
+- `code` - contains various source code files.

   The `shared` folder contains software which is identical to both controllers.
   The `x-board` directories contain software specific to each controller, as dictated by `x`.
+- `schematics` - contains schematics of various items, where `schematics/x` contains the KiCAD schematic sources for item `x`.
+- `simulations` - contains circuit simulation files.

 Various circuit schematics are available under `schematics/`.
 These are all KiCAD schematics.

-## Structure
+## Code Structure

 The aim is to maximise separation between custom and generated code.
 The entry point to a controller's code is in `main.c`, which provides `setup` and `loop` functions.